 I started out as a trainee Biomedical Scientist in the NHS as a placement student whilst undertaking my degree at Aston.
 I joined Aston’s School of Life and Health Sciences in September 2016 following graduation where I held a position as a technical assistant until I accepted my current role as one of the biosciences graduate teaching assistants in January 2017.
 I am part-time teaching, part-time PhD, specialising in biochemistry.

-PgCert.
-Learning and Teaching in Higher Education
+PgCert. with Distinction in Learning and Teaching in Higher Education

 IBMS Certificate of Competency